FranGamer1892/simple-weather/README.md

 # Simple Weather

 A very simple weather app made with Rust and GTK4.
 Do not forget to set the API KEY under src/window.rs before compiling!
-(Pro tip: just open the project in [GNOME Builder](https://developer.gnome.org/documentation/introduction/builder.html))
+(Pro tip for building: just open the project in [GNOME Builder](https://developer.gnome.org/documentation/introduction/builder.html))

 ## How does it work?